dpi-tta-slides/landing-page-review/PITCHME.md

 ## App Review

-Let's take a look at some landing pages and assess them on these 7 points.
+Let's take a look at some professional landing pages.
+We'll do the 5 second test and assess them on the 7 points in the rubric.

 ---